MicrosoftDocs/VBA-Docs/api/Access.Chart.PrimaryValuesAxisMaximum.md

 ---

-# Chart.PrimaryValuesAxisMaximum Property (Access)
+# Chart.PrimaryValuesAxisMaximum property (Access)

 Returns or sets the maximum value that can be represented on the primary values axis.
-Read/write **Single** .
+Read/write **Single**.

 ## Syntax